iroha-one/odoo-docs-ja/_sources/applications/sales/crm/acquire_leads/lead_mining.rst.txt

 ==========================
 You will now have a new button **Generate Leads** available in your pipeline.
-You are also able to create lead mining requests from the :menuselection:`Configuration --> Lead Mining Requests` and trough :menuselection:`Leads --> Leads` where you have the **Generate Leads** button.
+You are also able to create lead mining requests from the :menuselection:`Configuration --> Lead Mining Requests` and through :menuselection:`Leads --> Leads` where you have the **Generate Leads** button.

 .. image:: media/LM2.png